 For several years, Samuel Adams has brewed a commemorative beer for the race – Samuel Adams Boston 26.2 Brew – to toast the runners and spectators.
-This limited release beer will only be served on draft at select bars and restaurants along the race course and around Boston.
-Following the tragic events that took place on race day last year, Samuel Adams donated all of the profits from the sale of Boston 26.2 Brew to help the victims and their families.
-This year, they are continuing that commitment and again will donate all profits from the sale of this commemorative beer to address the ongoing needs of these families.
+This limited-release beer will only be served on draft at select bars and restaurants along the race course and around Boston.
+Following the tragic events that took place on April 15, 2013, Samuel Adams donated all of the profits from the sale of Boston 26.2 Brew to help the victims and their families.

 Samuel Adams looks forward to toasting all marathon runners who have undertaken this incredible endeavor and the families and friends who have supported their athletes both through training and during the 26.2 mile race.
 Cheers!